 This may come as a surprise, but there are 4000 recorded incidents of an earthquake in Canada each year.
 Perhaps more of a surprise, there is a 30 per cent chance of a significant earthquake event in British Columbia in the next 50 years… it’s just a matter of when.

-Despite that dire prediction, earthquakc insurance isn’t standard in your typical home insurance policy.
-It is an add-on to your policy that must be purchased seperately.
+Despite that dire prediction, earthquake insurance isn’t standard in your typical home insurance policy.
+It is an add-on to your policy that must be purchased separately.
 Earthquake is a peril that’s also subject to a higher deductible than that of other dangers.
 That said, with the increased deductible, the costs are more widely distributed, and, subsequently, more homeowners who need it are then better able to afford it.

 What does earthquake insurance cover?

-If the earthquake causes periferal destruction – a fire caused by a broken gas main, for instance – only the damage or loss as a direct result of the fire would likely be covered under a standard homeowner’s policy.
+If the earthquake causes peripheral destruction – a fire caused by a broken gas main, for instance – only the damage or loss as a direct result of the fire would likely be covered under a standard homeowner’s policy.
 But, in certain situations, homeowners who can’t return home due to the extent of damages may be able to claim additional living expenses.

 Is mine an area at increased risk for earthquake?

 Government studies indicate that there is as much as a 30 per cent likelihood that an earthquake strong enough to cause significant devastation will inflict the southwestern region of BC, including Victoria and the Lower Mainland in the next 50 years.

 If you live in this region of the province, earthquake insurance coverage could very well be worth it.
 Of course, what you’ll pay for the additional peril protection will depend on the location of your home and how the structure was built.